HeskethGD/local-rag-chat/README.md

 # Offline Local AI Agent Chatbot with RAG

 This project builds a chatbot connected to an AI Agent that provides retrieval-augmented generation (RAG), enabling users to ask questions of their docs.
 The backend is built with Python and uses FastAPI for the API layer.
-The application is designed to run offline and for the Large Language Model (LLM) it uses Ollama to run small 3B param models such as Llama 3.2 3B.
+The application is designed to run offline and for the Large Language Model (LLM) it uses Ollama to run small 3B param models such as `Llama 3.2 3B`, and uses `nomic-embed-text` for local offline vector embeddings.

 The frontend chat UI may eventually be built with Nextjs but for now there is a Python based Streamlit UI in the backend folder.